 In the 2023 financial year ten Supervisory Board meetings were held, with an attendance rate of 93% of the shareholder representatives.
 In addition, four committee meetings with a total attendance of 94% took place.
-A detailed overview of the attendance of the individual members and committees can be found in the corporate governance report starting on page 37.
+A detailed overview of the attendance of the individual members and committees can be found in the corporate governance report.